September 15, 2020

 And without it, poor performance will come quickly and grow rapidly.

-The output of this connectivity, coupled with huge gains in brand-to-buyer relationships, is customer expectations set at an all time high.
+The output of this connectivity, coupled with huge gains in brand-to-buyer relationship tools, is customer expectations set at an all time high.

 Most people who buy from you will have expectations about: